ebanx/woocommerce-gateway-ebanx/CONTRIBUTING.md

 4. Go into that folder: `cd woocommerce-gateway-ebanx`.
 This is going to be your development root folder.
 5. Create a symlink to WordPress plugin folder: `ln -s woocommerce-gateway-ebanx /var/www/html/wp-content/plugins/woocommerce-gateway-ebanx`
 6. Let the coding begin!

+## Have you found a bug?

+You can create a new [Issue](https://github.com/ebanx/woocommerce-gateway-ebanx/issues/new) and wait for someone to fix it.
+Keep in mind that if you don't provide enough information no one will be able to help you.

+## So you want to code...

+If you want to help us by coding all you have to do is fork our repo, create a [well named]branch from develop and make a [pull request](https://github.com/ebanx/woocommerce-gateway-ebanx/compare) to our develop.
+We use [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/) branching model.